jthalalaios/hello_world/README.md

 4. Up the containers: docker-compose up -d

 After docker's containers are up for the hello_world’s stack:

+1. Go inside mysql's container with the following command: docker exec -it mysql-hello_world bash
+   a) type: mysql -u root -p   (password for root is: hello_world)
+   b) Create the database named hello_world_db with utf8 with the following command: create database hello_world_db character set utf8mb4 collate utf8mb4_general_ci;

-1. Go inside symfony container with the following command: docker exec -it php-hello_world bash
+3. Go inside symfony container with the following command: docker exec -it php-hello_world bash

-2. 2.
+4. 2.
 Run composer installation for symfony and libraries:
       a) composer create-project symfony/skeleton .  (with the dot)
       b) composer require robmorgan/phinx
       c) composer require symfony/console
       d) composer update
       e) php vendor/bin/phinx migrate

-3. If the phinx.php file does not exist, type the command: php vendor/bin/phinx init but you need to configurate the file for the mysql driver.
+5. If the phinx.php file does not exist, type the command: php vendor/bin/phinx init but you need to configurate the file for the mysql driver.

-4. Run the migration with the command : php vendor/bin/phinx migrate
+6. Run the migration with the command : php vendor/bin/phinx migrate

-5. The hello_world project can be run with the command: php bin/console HelloWorld 1000 200   (Notice: the first number: 1000 is the argument to initialize the notes of the atm and the second argument the number: 200 is the amount of notes which is wanted to be withdraw from the atm)
+7. The hello_world project can be run with the command: php bin/console HelloWorld 1000 200   (Notice: the first number: 1000 is the argument to initialize the notes of the atm and the second argument the number: 200 is the amount of notes which is wanted to be withdraw from the atm)

-6) Note: All above commands need to be run inside the php-hello_world container
+8) Note: All above commands need to be run inside the php-hello_world container

 Links that it would be helpful: